wmgweb/wmg-2022/README.md

 To implement this project into the SiteBuilder CMS, you must include the `main.css` and `main.js` files found in `/dist` on every page you intend on using the framework.
 Once included, you can build pages in a modular format using blocks.
 Please check the [website documentation](https://warwick.ac.uk/fac/sci/wmg/intranet/info/comms/wmg-website-support/) for more information on how to implement blocks, and the [blocks FAQ](https://warwick.ac.uk/fac/sci/wmg/intranet/info/comms/wmg-website-support/blocks/) for information on how to populate each specific block in SiteBuilder.

 # Setup
 The framework requires Gulp, which in turn requires Node.js.
 You can install Node.js [here](https://nodejs.org/en/download/).
 All required packages are pre-loaded into package.json.
-To install all packages, run `npm install`.
+To install all packages, navigate to the project folder in Command Prompt and run `npm install`.
+You then need to install Gulp using the following command `npm install --global gulp-cli`.

 The framework is now set-up and ready for development.